-This last phase of remediation, where subject material remains above unrestricted standards, begins with the completion of construction activities.
+This is the last phase of remediation, where subject material remains above unrestricted standards, and it begins with the completion of construction activities.

 Interim Site Management Plan (ISMP)